iafhg2/Reproducibility_Assignment/README.md

 # Reproducibility Assignment

 This GitHub repository contains the data, code, figures and statistical output of the assignment.
-To reproduce the assignment, please download the entire "PenguinsAssignment" folder, and follow instructions written in "penguins_assignment.r".
+To reproduce the assignment, please download the repository and follow instructions written in "penguins_assignment.r".

 _Guide for use:_